 You have to figure out when to use the learning ideas at the front of the book.
 There are some great ideas there, so you should try to schedule them in purposely so they are not forgotten.

-There are no teaching instructions for each lesson, but free answer keys are available online at http://jumpmath1.org/publications.
-(To access it, one does have to login, but there is no cost involved.
+There are no teaching instructions for each lesson, but free answer keys are available online.
+(To access it, one does have to log in, but there is no cost involved.
 Be sure that you select the JUMP at Home answer keys.)
 While parents can easily check answers for the first two books without reference to answer keys, after that you will almost certainly want them to save time.
-At this same website you will find teaching instructions and tests that apply to the complete program.
+At this same website, you will find teaching instructions and tests that apply to the complete program.
 Some of this might be useful to you since the content covered is similar.

 For almost all lessons, it is obvious from the directions or problems what students are supposed to do, although young students will probably need frequent explanations from parents or teachers.
 Lesson presentations continually change format, so students often need to learn how to complete a new type of exercise while also learning a new concept.
 Some activities might be done independently but most young students should be working fairly closely with a parent or teacher through these lessons.
 That means JUMP at Home Math for the early grades might not be the best choice for parents who do not have the time to work closely with their children.
 Once past second grade, students might be able to work more independently.

-The first grade book begins gently with counting, numeral identification, numeral writing, one-to-one correspondence.
+The first-grade book begins gently with counting, numeral identification, numeral writing, one-to-one correspondence.
 It introduces place value fairly early with manipulative blocks.
 Children do use their fingers as they learn addition and subtraction concepts in a concrete fashion.
 (For those concerned about children becoming dependent upon fingers, my experience is that fingers are a handy manipulative, and children grow past using fingers just as they grow past using blocks or other manipulatives.)
-Addition and subtraction are taught almost simultaneously because children learn the concepts of “more than” and “less than” together, work with number lines where it is natural to go different directions, and otherwise learn addition and subtraction in relation to each other.
+Addition and subtraction are taught almost simultaneously because children learn the concepts of “more than” and “less than” together, work with number lines in both positive and negative directions, and otherwise learn addition and subtraction in relation to each other.
 Children learn addition with sums up to 20, while subtraction problems work with numbers 10 and below.
 However, students learn to add three numbers as well as how to find the missing number in algebraically presented problems.
 Of course, many other concepts are covered along with these core arithmetic skills.

 There are well over 200 pages in each book, so these are substantial workbooks.
-However, I notice that Timberdoodle’s grade level packages add the corresponding Mathematical Reasoning worktext for each level as well as the appropriate Learning Wrap-Ups, a combination of resources that is certain to provide complete coverage with more than enough instruction, practice, drill on math facts, and development of mathematical thinking skills.
+However, they would work well combined with another resource such as one of the Mathematical Reasoning worktexts or an online program such as ABCmouse that might benefit from additional problem-solving practice.
+Combining JUMP at Home with another resource is likely to provide complete coverage with more than enough instruction, practice, drill on math facts, and development of mathematical thinking skills.